dihcoder/study-notes/frontend/Angular.md

 # or
 ng new app-name --inline-style --inline-template --skip-tests
 # or
-ng new . --directory=. --skip-git ng serve
+ng new app-name --directory=. --skip-git ng serve
 ```